kirk86/devdotfiles/ubuntu/README.md

 *Todo:*

-1. port it for arch linux
+1. port it for arch linux (not tested yet)
 2. port it for OS X

+*Tested:*
+- Tested on Ubuntu 16.04 codename xenial.